What is fatigue?

 - Store items lower.

-Limit isometric work:
+Limit isometric work

-- Breathe evenly; do not hold your breath.
+- Do not hold your breath.

 - Wear comfortable clothes to allow for free and easy breathing.

-- Avoid extremes of temperature.
+- Avoid extreme temperature.

 - Eliminate smoke or noxious fumes.

 - Decide what activities are important to you, and what could be delegated.

 Should I change the way I eat to combat cancer fatigue?

 Cancer fatigue may be worse if you're not eating enough or if you are not eating the right foods.
 Maintaining good nutrition can help you feel better and have more energy.
 The following strategies can help you improve your nutritional intake.

 - Basic calorie needs.
 A person with cancer whose weight has been stable needs about 15 calories per pound of weight each day.
 For example, a person who weighs 150 pounds needs about 2,250 calories per day to maintain weight.
 You should add 500 calories per day if you have lost weight.